Chritical-Code/E-Dog/docs/development.md

 `user`

 The user app handles all things related to accounts.
 Login, sign up, profile pages, and pinned posts are here.

+`staff`

+The staff app is for simplifying moderation tasks.
+Currently this is limited to post reviewing.